 The NPPF45 lays down criteria for making effective use of the land available.
-In particular brownfield sites, or those spaces available between existing dwellings within the settlement, can be used provided other relevant Framework and NDP policies are met.
+In particular brownfield sites, or those spaces available between existing dwellings within the settlement, can be used provided other relevant Framework and NDPdevelopment plan policies are met.
 Proposals may come forward for new dwellings as either infill between existing properties or sub-division of existing residential plots.

-NDP survey indicated that a degree of infilling was acceptable to the community providing neighbours were safeguarded and local character is not adversely affected.
+The NDP survey indicated that a degree of some infilling was is acceptable to the community providing neighbours were are safeguarded and local character is not adversely affected.
 Part of the village character is the spaces in between dwellings.
-The next two policies ensure that any new development meets these safeguards.
+The next two policies ensure that any new development meets these-requirements safeguards.